benpcorn/CourseProject/README.md

 ### How to Generate Results

 Option 1: Use the `/scrape' endpoint and an ASIN of your choosing.
+Hit the endpoint again after watching the Python logs show scrape completion to review the results.
-Option 2: Use the Chrome extension to kick off the requests.
+Option 2: Use the Chrome extension to kick off the requests by navigating to a product page.
+After some time (and checking the Python logs to ensure scrape/process completion, refresh the page to find the topics displayed as a table in the review section of the page.